Top

 • Burglary

-If you are on the receiving end of one of these orders, you might be wondering how this order will affect your life moving forward.
+If you are on the receiving end of one of these orders, you might wonder how this will affect your life moving forward.

-Restraining orders begin as a temporary order, and these are known as TROs.
-These types of restraining orders typically expire in 14 days unless they are extended for another 14 days or unless the party against whom the order is directed consents that it can be extended for a longer period of time.
-The judge can also issue a permanent restraining order after 14 days based on the facts presented during a hearing.
-Technically, permanent restraining orders are a misnomer because they usually only last between three to five years.
+Restraining orders begin as temporary orders, and these are known as TROs.
+These restraining orders typically expire in 14 days unless they are extended for another 14 days or unless the party against whom the order is directed consents that it can be extended for a longer period.
+Based on the facts presented during a hearing, the judge can also issue a permanent restraining order after 14 days.
+Technically, permanent restraining orders are a misnomer because they usually only last three to five years.

-In terms of who can see the existing order, temporary restraining orders will be visible to law enforcement.
-They are contained in part of law enforcement’s database and will remain there while active.
+Regarding who can see the existing order, temporary restraining orders will be visible to law enforcement.
+They are part of law enforcement’s database and will remain there while active.
 This will assist the police in their ability to protect the individual who filed the order.
 Therefore, if you are pulled over or an officer runs a check on you, the restraining order will appear to the officer.

-If the restraining order is denied at the hearing after the temporary order expires, the order will be expunged from your record.
-If the judge decides to establish a permanent restraining order, it will go on the record of the individual being restrained.
+If the restraining order is denied at the hearing after the temporary order expires, the order will be deleted from your record.
+If the judge establishes a permanent restraining order, it will go on record for the restrained individual.

 How a Restraining Order Can Affect Your Life